 Making Use of Elasticity

 The effectiveness of a tax.
 If demand is price inelastic, a tax would only cause a small fall in demand.
-Though it would lead to increase in tax revenue.
+Though it would lead to an increase in tax revenue.

-Elasticity and price discrimination Elasticity can be used to explain and understand decisions of firms such as price discrimination.
+Elasticity and price discrimination Elasticity can be used to explain and understand the decisions of firms such as price discrimination.
 A firm may have two groups of consumers – adults and students.
 Because students have low income, their demand is more price elastic.
 This means that if you cut prices for students, you get a bigger % increase in demand.
 Therefore, a firm will try to increase profits by cutting the price for students and keeping them higher for adults.

 In the above example, firms set a much higher price for a ‘flexible’ ticket bought on the day.
 Some business users will have an inelastic demand so will be willing to pay this price.
 However, students or those on low-incomes will be more sensitive to changes in price and will be willing to book in advance – to save money.